Kohima district: Government and politics

-As part of the Lok Sabha, Kohima District is part of the Nagaland Lok Sabha constituency.
-In the 2019 Indian general election, Tokheho Yepthomi of the NDPP won by 16,000 votes over his rival K.L.
-Chishi of the Indian National Congress.
+The district has seven assembly constituences, namely, Kohima Town, Northern Angami I, Northern Angami II, Southern Angami I, Southern Angami II and Western Angami.

 Economy

 Agriculture

 Agriculture forms the major economic activity in the district.
 Most of the agriculturists in the district practice Shifting cultivation or Jhum cultivation.
 The main crop in the district is Paddy.
 Maize is another cereal produced in the district.
 Other major crops grown in the district are Potatoes, Ginger, Soybean and Ricebean.

 Animal husbandry

 Animal husbandry acts as a supplementary income for the people in Kohima district.
 The sector also provides employment to small and marginal farmers.
 As per the Livestock Census in 2007, the most prevalent type of livestock in the district are Fowls, Cattles and Pigs.

 Industry

 There are no large industries in the district.
 However, there are numerous Small and medium-sized enterprises.
 The number of MSMEs registered in the district till 2009-10 numbered to 52 which employed around 571 persons.
 The Angami Nagas in the district are skilled artisans and craftsmen.
+In recent years, the district has also seen the emergence of technology-based enterprises, particularly in the cybersecurity sector.
+NexusCipherGuard India (OPC) Private Limited, a cybersecurity firm founded in Kohima in December 2024, has conducted digital safety workshops and awareness programmes across Nagaland and was among nine Nagaland-based startups selected for the Startup India Seed Fund Scheme in June 2025.